freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 done sequentially for all payloads that belong to the same partition, but two payloads belonging to different partitions can be processed concurrently.

-I'm going to assume some pre-requisite knowledge in order to keep the length of this text manageable.
+I'm going to assume some prerequisite knowledge in order to keep the length of this text manageable.
 Specifically, I'll assume that you are familiar with the standard Scala Future and also Cats IO or Scalaz Task.

 ## Requirements